-- 1. Head Start eligible families will be required to meet with the ECE Program Manager and the ERSEA Coordinator to discuss continued enrollment and sign a corrective plan of action. - 2.
-CDF/Tribal over-income families will be charged \$1.00 per minute late.
+- 1. For the 2:00 pick up, you will be required to meet with the ECE Program Manager and the ERSEA Coordinator to discuss continued enrollment and sign a corrective plan of action. - 2.
+For the 5:15 pick up, you will be charged \$10.00 per minute and your child's participation in Aftercare will be suspended until a meeting takes place to develop a corrective plan of action.
+Additional late pick-ups within a 6-month period may result in removal from the Aftercare program.
 Failure to pay within 30 days will activate the Collection Policy.